tobal/zorp-tutorial/start_minimal_configuration.rst

 [*KZorp* related *IPTables* rules]

 1. The ``socket`` matcher inspects the traffic by performing a socket lookup on the packet (non-transparent sockets are not counted) and checks if an open socket can be found.
-It practically means that *Zorp* (or any other application) has a socket for the traffic, it is already handled by *Zorp* in the userspace, no kernel-level intervention is required.
+It practically means that if *Zorp* (or any other application) has a socket for the traffic, it is already handled by *Zorp* in the userspace, no kernel-level intervention is required.
 In this case it is marked with the *TProxy mark* value (``0x80000000``), meaning that it should be handled by *Zorp*.
 2. There are some chains of table ``mangle`` where *KZorp* must be hooked for certain purposes (rule evaluation, NAT handling, ...).
-In these cases we are jumping to a user-defined chain (``DIVERT``) where the corresponding rules can placed to pass the traffic to *KZorp* or even bypass it.
+In these cases we are jumping to a user-defined chain (``DIVERT``) where the corresponding rules can be placed to pass the traffic to *KZorp* or even bypass it.
-3. This is the place where we can put rules which match to certain traffic should be hidden from *KZorp* and accept it.
+3. This is the place where we can put rules which match to certain traffic, that should be hidden from *KZorp* and accepted.
 4. If no rule has been matched in this chain earlier, this rule jumps to *KZorp* and also marks the packet.
 This mark can be used in policy routing rules to divert traffic locally to *Zorp* instead of forwarding it to its original address.
 Note that this mark is the same that we use in case of the first rule of the ``PREROUTING`` chain.
 5. If the traffic has already been marked in table ``mangle`` with the corresponding value (``0x80000000``), we should accept it.
 For example the data channel connection of active mode FTP matches the first rule of ``mangle`` table ``PREROUTING`` chain, so it has been marked, but should be accepted in the ``INPUT`` chain of ``filter`` table as it is an incoming connection.
 6. The ``service`` matcher looks up services specified within *KZorp*.
 Services can be identified by name or by type.
 Type ``forward`` means a forwarded session (or *PFService*).
 These kind of sessions should be forwarded in the ``FORWARD`` chain of the ``filter`` table.